PauloWgDev/NTUST-UPTP---Study-Notes/Operating Systems /Chapter 4.md

 - Thread can by terminated using asynchronous or deferred cancelation.
 Asynchronous cancellation stops a thread immediately, even if it is in the middle of performing an update.
 Deferred cancellation informs a thread that it should terminate but allows the thread to terminate in a orderly fashion.
 - Unlike many other operating systems, the Linux system does not distinguish between process and threads; insted it refers to each as task.

+---

+# Extra

+## Process vs Thread

+### Program
+A program is the executable file that containts the instruction that are store in the disk.

+### Process
+A process include the resouces a program needs to run

+It includes:
+- Processor Register
+- Program Counters
+- Stack Pointers
+- Memory pages

+Each process has its own memory address space, one process cannot corrupt the memory address space of another process.
+This means that when one process malfuncitons other process can keep running.

+### Thread

+A thread is the unit of execution wihtin the process.
+A process usually has a main thread and then other subthreads.

+Each Thread has its own:
+- Stack
+- Registers
+- Program counters

+Threads usually hace a shared memory address space.

+However one corrupted thread could corrupt the entire system.

+**Context Switch:**

+During a context switch, one process is switch out of the CPU so another can run.
+The OS stores the state of the thread so it can then resume its execution.

+Context Switching is expensive.

+Is usually cheaper to switch threads than to switch processes.